AbhishekBarali/AI_Playlist_Curator/README.md

 - **Smart Matching:** Uses fuzzy matching to ensure accurate song identification
 - **Human-Like Behavior:** Mimics natural user behavior to avoid API limitations
 - **Batch Processing:** Efficiently handles large playlists by processing songs in batches
+-  **Description Fetching:** It allows the user the user to extract the description of each song to improve it's accuracy

 ## ⚠️ DISCLAIMER